 Exclusion Please explain why you have made the exclusion Asia Pacific Operations Water data for this region is not currently consolidated at the corporate level.
-2014 water uses were relatively minor and limited to drilling and completions operations.
+2015 water uses were relatively minor.
 Retail Operations Retail operations are a mix of corporate and franchised locations.
 Water use (eg car washes) is not tracked.
 Rainwater, domestic use These sources are not consistently tracked.
 Domestic water use at field facilities is tracked, but is not included herein for the purpose of consistency.